-To find an individual in violation of sexual misconduct only a preponderance of evidence standard needs to exist.
+To find an individual in violation of Sexual Harassments under this Policy, only a preponderance of evidence standard needs to exist.
 This means it is "more likely than not" that the violation occurred and is less strict than "proof beyond a reasonable doubt".
 The evidence does not have to be "clear and convincing".